joelouthan/theologic.us/content/posts/0-study-romans/2021-03-11-study-romans.md

 series:
   - 'Bible Study: Romans'
 tocopen: true
+css: "prayers"
 draft: false
 ---

 ## The Text

-> Romans 3:9–26 (CSB) What then?
+>Romans 3:9–26 (CSB) What then?
 Are we any better off?
 Not at all!
 For we have already charged that both Jews and Greeks are all under sin, as it is written:
 >
-> There is no one righteous, not even one.
+>There is no one righteous, not even one.
-> There is no one who understands;
+>There is no one who understands;
-> there is no one who seeks God.
+>there is no one who seeks God.
-> All have turned away;
+>All have turned away;
-> all alike have become worthless.
+>all alike have become worthless.
-> There is no one who does what is good,
+>There is no one who does what is good,
-> not even one.
+>not even one.
-> Their throat is an open grave;
+>Their throat is an open grave;
-> they deceive with their tongues.
+>they deceive with their tongues.
-> Vipers’ venom is under their lips.
+>Vipers’ venom is under their lips.
-> Their mouth is full of cursing and bitterness.
+>Their mouth is full of cursing and bitterness.
-> Their feet are swift to shed blood;
+>Their feet are swift to shed blood;
-> ruin and wretchedness are in their paths,
+>ruin and wretchedness are in their paths,
-> and the path of peace they have not known.
+>and the path of peace they have not known.
-> There is no fear of God before their eyes.
+>There is no fear of God before their eyes.
 >
-> Now we know that whatever the law says, it speaks to those who are subject to the law, so that every mouth may be shut and the whole world may become subject to God’s judgment.
+>Now we know that whatever the law says, it speaks to those who are subject to the law, so that every mouth may be shut and the whole world may become subject to God’s judgment.
 For no one will be justified in his sight by the works of the law, because the knowledge of sin comes through the law.
 >
-> But now, apart from the law, the righteousness of God has been revealed, attested by the Law and the Prophets.
+>But now, apart from the law, the righteousness of God has been revealed, attested by the Law and the Prophets.
 The righteousness of God is through faith in Jesus Christ to all who believe, since there is no distinction.
 For all have sinned and fall short of the glory of God; they are justified freely by his grace through the redemption that is in Christ Jesus.
 God presented him as the mercy seat by his blood, through faith, to demonstrate his righteousness, because in his restraint God passed over the sins previously committed.
 God presented him to demonstrate his righteousness at the present time, so that he would be just and justify the one who has faith in Jesus.

 ## The Support

+God is our justification.

-> Genesis 3:7–19 (CSB) Then the eyes of both of them were opened, and they knew they were naked; so they sewed fig leaves together and made coverings for themselves.
+>Genesis 3:7–19 (CSB) Then the eyes of both of them were opened, and they knew they were naked; so they sewed fig leaves together and made coverings for themselves.
 >
-> Then the man and his wife heard the sound of the LORD God walking in the garden at the time of the evening breeze, and they hid from the LORD God among the trees of the garden.
+>Then the man and his wife heard the sound of the LORD God walking in the garden at the time of the evening breeze, and they hid from the LORD God among the trees of the garden.
 So the LORD God called out to the man and said to him, “Where are you?”
 >
-> And he said, “I heard you in the garden, and I was afraid because I was naked, so I hid.”
+>And he said, “I heard you in the garden, and I was afraid because I was naked, so I hid.”
 >
-> Then he asked, “Who told you that you were naked?
+>Then he asked, “Who told you that you were naked?
 Did you eat from the tree that I commanded you not to eat from?”
 >
 >The man replied, “The woman you gave to be with me—she gave me some fruit from the tree, and I ate.”
 >
-> So the LORD God asked the woman, “What have you done?”
+>So the LORD God asked the woman, “What have you done?”
 >
-> And the woman said, “The serpent deceived me, and I ate.”
+>And the woman said, “The serpent deceived me, and I ate.”
 >
-> So the LORD God said to the serpent:
+>So the LORD God said to the serpent:

-> Because you have done this,
+>Because you have done this,
-> you are cursed more than any livestock
+>you are cursed more than any livestock
-> and more than any wild animal.
+>and more than any wild animal.
-> You will move on your belly
+>You will move on your belly
-> and eat dust all the days of your life.
+>and eat dust all the days of your life.
-> I will put hostility between you and the woman,
+>I will put hostility between you and the woman,
-> and between your offspring and her offspring.
+>and between your offspring and her offspring.
-> He will strike your head,
+>He will strike your head,
-> and you will strike his heel.
+>and you will strike his heel.

-> He said to the woman:
+>He said to the woman:

-> I will intensify your labor pains;
+>I will intensify your labor pains;
-> you will bear children with painful effort.
+>you will bear children with painful effort.
-> Your desire will be for your husband,
+>Your desire will be for your husband,
-> yet he will rule over you.
+>yet he will rule over you.

-> And he said to the man, “Because you listened to your wife and ate from the tree about which I commanded you, ‘Do not eat from it’:
+>And he said to the man, “Because you listened to your wife and ate from the tree about which I commanded you, ‘Do not eat from it’:

-> The ground is cursed because of you.
+>The ground is cursed because of you.
-> You will eat from it by means of painful labor
+>You will eat from it by means of painful labor
-> all the days of your life.
+>all the days of your life.
-> It will produce thorns and thistles for you,
+>It will produce thorns and thistles for you,
-> and you will eat the plants of the field.
+>and you will eat the plants of the field.
-> You will eat bread by the sweat of your brow
+>You will eat bread by the sweat of your brow
-> until you return to the ground,
+>until you return to the ground,
-> since you were taken from it.
+>since you were taken from it.
-> For you are dust,
+>For you are dust,
-> and you will return to dust.”
+>and you will return to dust.”

 How do I know, without a shadow of a doubt, that "No one is good, no, not even one" and "All have sinned and fallen short of the glory of God?"